On Campus

 • Learning Sounds ‘ABC’

-• Narrative: ‘Cinderella’
+• Story Time: ‘Cinderella’

 – Visual Literacy

-• Learning sounds ‘ABC’
+• Learning the Sounds: ‘ABC’

 – Vocabulary